KenKundert/nestedtext/doc/alternatives.rst

 CSV or TSV
 ==========

-CSV_ (comma-separated values), or the closely related TSV_ (tab-separated values), is an exchange format for tabular data.
+CSV_ (comma-separated values) and the closely related TSV_ (tab-separated values) are exchange formats for tabular data.
 Tabular data consists of multiple records where each record is made up of a consistent set of fields.
 The format separates the records using line breaks and separates the fields using commas or tabs.
 Quoting and escaping is required when the fields contain